sxueck/open-translate/README.md

 4. **Choose translation mode** (Replace or Bilingual)
 5. **Click "Translate Page"** to start translation

+### Input Field Translation (Experimental Feature)

+- **Press F2 key** (or configured shortcut) in any text input field
+- **Enter text to translate**
+- **Translation results will appear in a popup near the input field**

 ### Context Menu

 - **Right-click on any page** and select "Translate this page"
 - **Select text** and right-click to translate selection
 - **Access mode switching** from the context menu

+## Compatible API Services

+This extension works with any OpenAI-compatible API service:
+- OpenAI GPT models
+- Anthropic Claude
+- Google Gemini
+- Other OpenAI-compatible LLM services

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details